 What’s the weather like?

 Indian friends often joke that there are three seasons in India: hot, hotter and hottest.
-But we don’t think it’s too bad… The proximity to the equator and the coast means that the difference between the hottest and most incredible days is less significant than in Europe.
-The table below shows the approximate temperature and typical weather for each season.
-Contrary to what we are accustomed to at home in the west, the weather is relatively predictable most of the year, and the monsoon of South East India is quite manageable, though there may be some flooding at times.
-The temperatures below are in Celcius.
+But we don’t think it’s too bad… The proximity to the equator and the coast means that the difference between the hottest and coldest days is less significant than in Europe.
+The table below displays the approximate temperatures and typical weather conditions for each season.
+Contrary to what we are accustomed to at home in the West, the weather is relatively predictable for most of the year, and the monsoon in South East India is quite manageable, although there may be some flooding at times.
+The temperatures below are in Celsius.

 Period | Weather | Day temperature | Night temperature |